thehez/CloudSecNotes/DevOps/Docker/Docker Fundamentals.md

 - UTS - isolates kernel and version identifiers
 - UID - UserID for privilege isolation

+Security Note on UID, by default a root user in a docker container has the same priviges as the root user of the host - i.e. if a mount point has been connected to the docker container the conatiner root user can access that mount on the host OS.

 ## References, Links and Further Information
 - [dockerlabs - docker commands cheatsheet ](https://dockerlabs.collabnix.com/docker/cheatsheet/)
 - [docker overview - underlying technology ](https://docs.docker.com/get-started/overview/#the-underlying-technology)